LTLA/gesel-feedstock/README.md

   This should not contain tabs or newlines.
 - `description`: the description of the collection.
   This should not contain tabs or newlines.
-- `species`: the full name of the species.
+- `species`: the NCBI taxonomy ID for the species.
 - `maintainer`: the name of the maintainer of the collection.
 - `source`: the source of the collection.
   This may reference an article or the code used to generate the collection, and is intended for human readers.
+- `id`: the type of identifier.
+  This should be one of `"entrez"`, `"ensembl"` or `"symbol"`; the former two are more reliable and preferred.
 - `url`: the URL to the collection's GMT file.
   This should be downloadable.
   The GMT file should use Ensembl identifiers for all genes.